simoncrowe/ansible-raspberry-pi-dat/README.md

 You'll need an
 [SSH-enabled](https://www.raspberrypi.org/documentation/remote-access/ssh/) Pi
 with a fresh Raspbian installation.
-I'd recommend Raspbian Lite for a server.
+Raspbian Lite makes more sense for a server.

 Power up your Pi and ensure it's connected to your network.
 Ethernet is preferable;